William S. Breffle

 Dr. Breffle is an applied microeconomist specializing in environmental economics.
 Prior to joining Michigan Tech, for 12 years he conducted economics research primarily for testimony for large Natural Resource Damage Assessments at Superfund sites.
 He has done work in 15 states for a variety of stakeholders, working mainly with State and Federal Trustees.
 As a result, when he joined Michigan Tech in 2007 he brought practical and policy-relevant experience.
 He routinely collaborates with students and faculty on a wide spectrum of projects.

-In 2011, Dr. Breffle was a Finalist for the Wells Fargo Teacher of the Year award in the School of Business and Economics.
+In 2011, Dr. Breffle was a Finalist for the Wells Fargo Teacher of the Year award in the College of Business.
 Dr. Breffle was interviewed by CBS-Detroit in 2012 as part of the Great Lakes Technology and Innovation Report, and in 2014, he was selected as the first ever Props for Profs recipient after being nominated by a student for going above and beyond his teaching duties.
 In 2015, Dr. Breffle was selected as a Finalist for the campus-wide Distinguished Teaching Award, the university's highest teaching honor, and he was inducted into the Michigan Tech Academy of Teaching Excellence.
-In 2018, Dr. Breffle was the first economist in 27 years to be inducted by the School of Business and Economics into the business honor society Beta Gamma Sigma.
+In 2018, Dr. Breffle was the first economist in 27 years to be inducted by the College of Business into the business honor society Beta Gamma Sigma.

 The Great Lakes and their broader ecosystems help shape the industries, recreation, and culture of the people who live near them.
 The activities of those residents, in turn, affect the lakes and their ability to provide economic services.
 Dr. Breffle's research aids in the development of policy management tools that sustain and protect the environmental and human-use services provided by these critical resources.